Cancel culture

-Some critics argue that cancel culture has a chilling effect on public discourse, is unproductive, does not bring real social change, causes intolerance, and amounts to cyberbullying.
-Others argue that calls for "cancellation" are themselves a form of free speech, and that they promote accountability, and give disenfranchised people a voice.
-Still others question whether cancel culture is an actual phenomenon, arguing that similar forms of boycotting have long existed.
-While the careers of some public figures have been impacted by boycotts that have been widely described as "cancellation", others have complained of cancellation while continuing their careers as before.
+The term "cancel culture" came into circulation in 2018 and has mostly negative connotations.
+Some critics argue that cancel culture has a chilling effect on public discourse, that it is unproductive, that it does not bring real social change, that it causes intolerance, or that it amounts to cyberbullying.
+Others argue that the term is used to attack efforts to promote accountability or give disenfranchised people a voice, and to attack language that is itself free speech.
+Still others question whether cancel culture is an actual phenomenon, arguing that boycotting existed long before the origin of the term "cancel culture".